-In-House Contingent Workforce Management: Questions to Ask
+In-House Contingent Workforce Management: Things to Consider

 For many organizations, the option of managing the contingent workforce in-house is tempting.
 After all, an internally managed program using a vendor management system (VMS) to ensure consistent results and optimum pricing sounds like a clear path to reduced costs.

 Under optimal conditions, the in-house approach can be viable, but those conditions are not common.
 For example, an organization that engages a very specific skill set in limited locations with predictable volumes may be suited to manage the process.
 On the other hand, the realities of talent and business can create real challenges for an in-house program.
 Fluctuating talent demands or inadequate resources for executing the program can create long lead times, lower quality of talent, and hiring manager frustration.

 Consider Your Contingent Workforce Management Strategy Goals

 These challenges ultimately stand in the way of long-term contingent workforce priorities.
 The priorities range from better attracting and retaining workers today to maintaining workforce readiness for new skills in the future.
 The potential issues are not just about cost and speed in a management process; they are connected directly to the performance and growth of the business as a whole.

 Considering in-house options for managing the contingent workforce supply?
 Take a look at the following questions and their implications.
 If your in-house strategy is not positioned to address the challenges they pose, now is the time rethink your approach and consider the value of a contingent workforce solutions partner such as AGS to help you better achieve value for your investment.

 1. Who will lead and execute program implementation and adoption?